 Many self-employed individuals use solo 401(k) plans to save for retirement.
 This plan offers higher contribution limits, which can lead to huge tax-deferred savings and earning potential.
 And, when you self-direct the plan, you get the additional bonus of investing in alternative assets to build the retirement wealth you desire.
 A solo 401(k) with Advanta IRA provides big benefits you should know.

-Advanta IRA has two ways to solo 401(k)—a do your own model and a full-service model—designed to fit the level of control you want over your retirement funds.
+We offer three ways to solo 401(k) with Advanta IRA—a do your own model, a full-service model, and an enhanced recordkeeping and reporting plan—designed to fit the level of control you want over your retirement funds.

 We also allow two Roth IRA strategies within our solo 401(k) plans that give you the ability to maximize your contributions and capture tax-free income in the account.